icaps25/icaps25.github.io/content/attending/registration.md

 * conference coffee breaks
 * welcome reception
 * conference dinner
+* If you are registering for both ICAPS and KR, we can provide a discount of $300 AUD for the second registration.
+Please register for ICAPS first, then submit your registration to the KR registration team (events@deakin.edu.au) and they will issue a discount code for you.

 A copy of a valid student card or a student confirmation (in English) may be requested by the organizers upon arrival.